Všeruby (Domažlice District): Sights

 The main landmark of Všeruby is the Church of Saint Michael the Archangel.
 It was built in the Renaissance style in 1628–1650.
 A chapel was added to the church in the 18th century.
 The present appearance of the church is a result of the reconstruction in the second half of the 19th century, after it was damaged by a fire.

-The Church of Saint Anne is located in Hájek.
+Church of Saint Anne is located in Hájek.
 It was built in the Baroque style in 1712–1717 on the site of an old wooden chapel.
 It is a pilgrimage site.